Southclaws/ScavengeSurvive/FILE-LIST.md

 - Core - Manages connects and disconnects, runs init and exit code for players.
 - Accounts - Everything to do with the account side of players (not character data)
 - Aliases - Contains functions that find accounts from the same owner.
+- ipv4-log - Logs IP addresses for players if they change.
+- host-log - Logs hostnames for players if they change.
+- gpci-log - Logs hashes for players if they change.
 - SaveLoad - Manages the character and inventory saving/loading.
 - Spawn - Handles spawning the player in as an existing or new character.
 - Damage - Handles weapon damage code, uses the AdvancedWeaponData library.